System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 1. Packaging Design Overview.
-Participants learn the fundamentals of packaging design.
-They learn why modeling has become critical to today’s semiconductor packaging and how important co-design from the chip level through the system level is to product performance.
+Participants will learn the fundamentals of packaging design.
+They will learn why modeling has become critical to today's semiconductor packaging, and how important co-design from the chip level through the system level is to product performance.

 2. Mechanical Simulations.
-Participants learn the fundamentals of displacement, strain, stress, and energy and how to interpret the stresses that can be calculated.
-They learn how to apply fracture mechanics to a problem.
+Participants will learn the fundamentals of displacement, strain, stress, and energy, and how to interpret the stresses that can be calculated.
+They will also learn how to apply fracture mechanics to a problem.

 3. Thermal Simulations.
-Participants learn heat transfer modeling.
-They also learn about steady-state and transient thermal modeling.
-Reasons for and the topology of industry standard and compact thermal models will be described.
+Participants will learn heat transfer modeling.
+They will also learn about steady-state, and transient thermal modeling.
+Reasons for, and the topology of, industry standards and compact thermal models will be described.

 4. Modeling Semiconductor Packages.
-Participants learn about the software used for modeling a variety of aspects of semiconductor packaging.
-They see many examples of current modeling tools used by package design experts.
+Participants will learn about the software used for modeling a variety of aspects of semiconductor packaging.
+They will see many examples of current modeling tools used by package design experts.

 Course Objectives